msauerberg/msauerberg.github.io/_posts/2025-08-12-wasserstein_HMD_analysis.md

 # Plot the most interesting cases

-From all 10 000 samples, the largest gap between $$e_0$$ differences and Wasserstein distance is observed between Iceland and England and Wales in 1849 (6.22).
+From all 10 000 samples, the largest gap between $$e_0$$ differences and Wasserstein distance is observed between Iceland and England and Wales in 1849 (6.2).
-The largest Wasserstein distance is observed between Norway and Iceland in 1860 with 30.10.
+The largest Wasserstein distance is observed between Sweden and Iceland in 1860 with 28.6.
 This is also the pair with the largest gap in $$e_0$$ in this sample.

 ```python
 def get_dx_for_plot(df, year):